shnam7/gulp-build-manager/docs/builders/using-builders.md

 ## What is Builder?
 Builder is essentially a gulp tasks to achieve project mission.
 Typically, it reads input from source directories, processes them, and writes the output to destination directory.
 Builder can be a single function or a class object derived from GBuilder class.
-To use builders, <em>Build Configuration</em> need to be created first.
+To use builders, *Build Configuration* need to be created first.

 ## Build Configuration
 Typical build configuration looks like this: